KaleyKrim/data-service-helper/README.md

 ## Usage

-1. Create `.env` file in project root you wish to import to with the following variables:
+1. Create `.env` file in your project root with the following variables:

 ```
 RDS_REGION=